szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 I do not like splitting the project into technical layers.
 In opposition to that, I follow the convention where each module is named accordingly and responsible for the business domain that it belongs to.

 One of the benefits of it is that each module can have a different type of application architecture.
 As you can see in the `domain_module_a` the separation is done by **hexagonal architecture** rules.
 It has no impact on the other modules where such separation is not needed.

 You can see there is a module called `building_blocks`.
 Inside it, I keep all the utilities needed in the project, like a logger, serializers, and so on.
-This name - I did not think up it, I've borrowed this name from this [repo](https://github.com/kgrzybek/modular-monolith-with-ddd/tree/master/src/BuildingBlocks).
+I did not make up this name, I borrowed it from this [repo](https://github.com/kgrzybek/modular-monolith-with-ddd/tree/master/src/BuildingBlocks).

 ## README.md

 It is very important to take care of the README file because:
-- it is the first thing that will be presented after opening the project's repo
+- it is the first thing that will be shown after opening the project's repo
 - it allows new members of the team to start working with the project more smoothly

 Here is my proposition for the `README` file